 Recall A4 POS template - download here

-For either a product recall or withdrawal, you'll need to then send the completed documents to the following two email addresses:
+For either a product recall or withdrawal the completed documents must then be sent to the following two email addresses:

 2. Once we've received all wasted stock counts from our stores and depots, we'll raise an invoice which will act as a claim to cover the cost of the incident.
 Our Financial team will send two invoices: